Risk Management

 Talent management 18.
 New technology talent needs Green application and circular economy

-• Unable to recruit emerging key technical talents in time.
+• Unable to recruit emerging key technology talent in a timely manner

-• Unable to effectively attract and retain emerging key technical talents.
+• Unable to effectively attract and retain emerging key technology talent

 Remaining stable

-• Increased costs for talent retention or training
+• Increased costs for talent recruiting, retention or training

 • Technical supervisors map out required skills and certifications in response to trends.
 Supervisors evaluate employees on skills/licenses and tailor training programs accordingly.